J-lewen/erp/content.en/docs/table-of-contents/training/part_8.md

 <u> Intro</u>

 Epoching effectively cuts up your data into segments based on a given trigger, or set of triggers.
 So far, we've worked exclusively with continuous data.
 What does this mean?
-This means that your whole EEG recording is in one long 'continous' file...
+This means that your whole EEG recording is in one long 'continuous' file...